mrkrana1507/Task_1_Encyptix/README.md

-# Krishna Rana's Portfolio Website
+# Krishna Rana's Tribute page on Maharana Pratap

-This repository contains the code and assets for my personal portfolio website, showcasing my skills, projects, experience, and more.
+This repository contains the code and assets for Tribute Page on Maharana Pratap, showcasing my skills, projects, experience, and more.
 It’s built using HTML, CSS, and JavaScript.
 Feel free to explore, contribute, and use it!

 ## Tools and Technologies